crate/cloud-reference/docs/api.rst

 API
 ===

-Similarly to Croud, we offer API to allow programmatic access to our Cloud products.
+Similar to Croud, we offer an API to allow programmatic access to our Cloud products.
 API is operated using a key and a secret.
 These can be created in your account page: